 At the turn of the century Rockland harbor was the 4th busiest harbor on the east coast because of the lime industry.
 The 25 foot lighthouse tower and 1902 structure sit at the end of a 7/8ths of a mile long granite pier that was built to protect the lime kilns and the majority of Rockland’s waterfront from storm surges.
 Today the structure is managed by the Friends of Rockland Harbor Lights.
 One can walk the granite pier year round but avoid 1 hour before and 1 hour after high tide.
 With global warming and depending on the height of the tide, there will be 20-1,500 feet that will go under water with the high tide.
 The Friends open the inside of the house and tower to tours weekends and special event days late May through mid-October (weather permitting).

 Owls Head Lighthouse and State Park: +44 05’ 30, – 69 02’ 36

 Built in 1825 and situated at the mouth of the harbor atop a rocky headland 100 feet up, this little lighthouse is supposedly haunted by both a lightkeeper and his dog Spot.
 The Friends of Rockland Harbor Lights maintain the structure and open it to tours Wednesdays and weekends (weather permitting) late May through mid-October.
-At the base of the lighthouse in the old Coast Guard house a museum is being constructed during the summer of 2013.
+At the base of the lighthouse in the old Coast Guard house is the American Lighthouse Foundations Interpretive Center.